WHAT CAN WE DO ABOUT

-Reporting must ultimately be seen in context;— it is the front end of the child protective service system.
+Reporting must ultimately be seen in context; however, it is the front end of the child protective service system.
 The process of bringing an abused or neglected child to the attention of appropriate authorities is vital.
 But at best it may prevent an abused child from suffering further harm.
 It is, basically, late intervention.
 The greater good is to prevent child abuse before it occurs.
-For this reason, a section has been added to this handbook on broad strategies of child abuse prevention.
+For this reason, a section has been added on broad strategies of child abuse prevention.
 It is about how we — as individuals, as professionals who work with children, as communities, and as a society — can prevent and reduce child abuse.

 The handbook is designed to be as practical as possible.
 A person who becomes aware of child abuse or neglect should not attempt to investigate the child’s situation.
 But there is much that a concerned adult can do to help.
 From your first response to a child’s disclosure of abuse, through your appropriate documentation and reporting of the circumstances you observe, and in your ongoing efforts to prevent child abuse, you can make a difference for the children and families whose lives you touch.